Skip to contents

 Exercise 1

 The dataset below comes from a pilot study implemented by the US Forest Service.
 The service is interested in purchasing a number of chainsaws to use for various projects and fieldwork.
 Due to safety concerns, the service is hoping to select the chainsaw brand (A, B, C, or D) which has the lowest average kickback angle.
 Kickback, which refers to the sudden upward motion of the saw’s guide bar when the saw strikes a hard object, is one of the leading causes of injuries during chainsaw work.
 While the service would like to prioritize safety, their secondary objective is to find a reasonably priced brand.
-The brands range in price (D,B,A,C) with Brand D being the most expensize.
+The brands range in price (D,B,A,C) with Brand D being the most expensive.

 1. Load the sawdata dataset and examine the data